 A Washington Post gallery of photos from the March 2017 Crufts dog show in Birmingham, England includes many photos of dogs on their “benches”.
 Also, a couple pictures (especially #33) of humans sharing that space.

 At unbenched shows, the dogs and owners/handlers are not required to stay once their judging is completed.
 However, even at an unbenched show, all the dogs don’t immediately run from the ring and head directly home.
 If you are interested in getting acquainted with different breeds, a dog show is a wonderful place to start.
 Do some breed research ahead of time, then check the published schedule for judging times for the breeds that interest you.
 Although owners and handlers will be busy preparing dogs for judging before their judging time, you can view the dogs in the show ring and then afterwards have a chance to ask questions and make friends with owners, handlers and the dogs themselves.
 Show dogs are, not surprisingly, very friendly and love attention.
-Similarly, owners and handlers know their breed very well and usually are happy to share their knowledge.
+Similarly, owners, handlers and spectators know their breed very well and usually are happy to share their knowledge.